top of page

 Test Track sign, Epcot

-World of Motion ended in 1996. to make room for the construction of Test Track.
+World of Motion ended in 1996, to make room for the construction of Test Track.
 The old Test Track ride (opening in 2012), also fit into the "edutainment" theme of Epcot back then.
 The queue showed guests how a repair and test shop was operated, complete with test crash dummies.
 The, you rode in a car that simulated the actual tests: hill climb, suspension system over several types of road surfaces, a race course with cones with and without the anti-braking lock system, environmental chambers, hills and then the open road outside.
-This all changed in December 2012.
+This all changed in December 2012, when Test Track was updated.

 Test Track, Epcot, Display Car